rzuehlsd/nanoGRBLizer/README.md

 The design is based on the well known GRBLizer controller specifically designed for the Stepcraft mills by Rogier Lodewijks (see https://github.com/eflukx/Stepcraft-GRBLizer).
 The nanoGRBLizer controller uses the open source GRBL1.1h software (https://github.com/gnea/grbl/wiki) and allows in combination with a GRBL code sender (eg. UltimateCNC or UGS) controll of all 3 axes and the spindle of the stepcraft mill.
 A probe length sens input is also available.

-The functionality of the nanoGRBLizer compared to the original GRBLizer lacks the connections to controll a 4th axis and an additional relais.
+The functionality of the nanoGRBLizer compared to the original GRBLizer lacks the connections to controll a 4th axis and additional relais.
 Dimensions and functionalty of the nanoGRBLizer PCB allow for a 1:1 replacement of the WinPCNC USB controller of the Stepcraft mills, which is often used for hobby purposes.

 ![schematic](nanoGRBLizer.jpg)

 I first tried the original GRBLizer and ordered a PCB by PCBWay but realized that getting the required parts was problematic and costly.
 I therefore reduced the original design to the functionalities I really needed and had a specific focus on simplicity and cost.
 As a result I designed the nanoGRBLizer around a Arduino Nano bord which reduced the complexity a lot and was also very cost efficient.

 This repository holds the KiCAD files to replicate the nanoGRBLizer and gives hints for implementation, configuration and initial operation of the nanoGRBLizer.

 ## PCB Assembly
 There are some caveeats which have to be respected during assembly of the PCB due to the space constraints of the Stepcraft mill.
 - First the 6 pin ISP header of the Arduino Nano has to be shorted by about 3mm.
-Alternatively you have to unsolder the header or isolate it, as the metal shield of the Stepcraft driver board might shorten the pins.
+Alternatively you have to unsolder the header or insolate it, as the metal shield of the Stepcraft driver board might shorten the pins.
 - Directly solder the Arduino Nano on the PCB.
-Do not used a socket as the PCB might not fit into the available space and the USB socket might not be usable.
+Do **not use a socket** as the PCB might not fit into the available space and the USB socket might not be usable.

 ## Installation of GRBL1.1 firmware
 - Download the current version of the GRBL 1.1 software from here: https://github.com/gnea/grbl
 - Install the grbl lib according to your Arduino IDE
-- Implement the changes to the files cpu_map.h and config.h as described by Rogier in https://github.com/eflukx/Stepcraft-GRBLizer
+- Implement the changes to the files cpu_map.h and config.h as described in the next section
 - Compile the grbl_uload.ino script from the grbl examples and download to your Nano

 ## Configuration of Controller
 I implemented the grbl settings as described by Rogier in his readme.
 They did not quite worked for me, but were a very good starting point.
-AS I want to use the HF500 spindle with my sc420 mill I had to figure out how, get the spindle enable signal working.
+As I wanted to use the HF500 spindle with my SC420 mill I had to figure out how to get the spindle enable signal on A3 working.
 I changed the config.h, the cpu_map.h and the defaults.h file to reflect the changes needed by my configuration.
 To avoid chnaging configuration settings inside the default configuration for Atmega328 microprocessor I decided to redefine required symbols inside a conditional block directly below the default settings.
-This redefinitions are garded by a `#ifdef NANO_GRBLIZER ... #endif`.
-The symbolNANO_GRBLIZER was then definded in config.h directly as shown below:
+This redefinitions are guarded by a `#ifdef NANO_GRBLIZER ... #endif` bracket.
+The symbol NANO_GRBLIZER was then definded in config.h as shown below:
 ```
 // Define CPU pin map and default settings.
 // NOTE: OEMs can avoid the need to maintain/update the defaults.h and cpu_map.h files and use only